modexp/daqana/README.md

   step1: modify setup_modexp_environment.sh to reflect the right paths

-  step2: source setup_cvmfs_centos7.sh to setup the proper cvmfs paths
+  step2: "source setup_cvmfs_centos7.sh" to setup the proper cvmfs paths

-  step3: source install_cvmfs_centos7.sh to install and compile the code
+  step3: "source install_cvmfs_centos7.sh" to install and compile the code